Emmet-Devaney/COMPUTER-INFRASTRUCTURE/README.md

 **Description**: Commit and push the weather-data.yml file to my repository.
 Monitor the workflow's execution in the GitHub Actions logs to ensure it runs correctly and that new data is being committed to the repository.

-#### Tools and Requirements
-- GitHub Actions: For automation.
-- Linux Virtual Machine (Ubuntu): To execute the workflow.
-- Bash Script (weather.sh): Script to download weather data.

 ## References

 1. Athenry weather station data: https://prodapi.metweb.ie/observations/athenry/today